-When you have a lumbar puncture (or 'spinal tap') a doctor uses a needle to take some fluid from around your spine for testing.
+When you have a lumbar puncture (or "spinal tap") a doctor uses a needle to take some fluid from around your spine for testing.

-Here, we look at how the test is done, how it may help you, and what to expect afterwards.
+Here, we look at how the test is done, how it might help you, and what to expect afterwards.
 You can use our information to discuss the test with your doctor.